OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 The PetitCat Project is an open-source project based on the work of Prof Olivier Georgeon and his colleagues and students at UCLY Lyon Catholic University.

+The big picture (i.e., overview) of the project is: The Python module PetitCat.py running as a Python module as part of your Python program on your desktop/laptop communicates via Wi-Fi to the robot car.
+The Arduino program PetitCat.ino compiled to Arduino code running on the Arduino board on the robot car communicates via Wi-Fi with PetitCat.py.

 ![bigpicture](bigpicture.png)